PAPA JOHNS USABILITY TEST

 The following is a list of the navigation steps each participant took while performing each task.

-Participants were in general very pleased with some of the web site features.
+In general, participants were very pleased with some of the web site features.
 These are some of the highlights.

 Positive highlights about the ordering features